knative/docs/docs/bookstore/page-4/create-sequence-to-streamline-ML-workflows.md

           name: sequence
     ```

-Create the trigger yaml file and apply it to your cluster.
+Create the Trigger yaml file and apply it to your cluster.

 ```
 kubectl apply -f sequence/config/200-create-trigger.yaml